DeveloperC286/is_affected/README.md

 e.g.

 ```
-cargo install is_effected --version ^0
+cargo install is_affected --version ^0
 ```

 Will download the latest `0.*` release whether that is `0.4.1` or `0.7.0`.